Immunic, Inc. (IMUX) Bundle

 Official mission statement

-To develop best-in-class oral therapies for patients with chronic inflammatory and autoimmune diseases.
+- Focus on patients with multiple sclerosis and other chronic inflammatory and autoimmune diseases.

 Vision statement